 If you can become a member of DIGURA’s Membership, you can get help with all your questions and tenancy issues.
 You can feel secure in your tenancy for only 79 dkk per month.

 1. Object to the landlord’s unjust claims

-The first step is always to make your landlord aware, that you do not agree with the claim, that the landlord has put forward.
-Get the objection in writing to make sure, that you have documentation, as proof of an objection can demanded in some cases.
-It could be on e-mail, by text or by a recommended letter.
-It is also a good idea to ask for the landlord to confirm that he or she received the text or the e-mail, as you will only have proof of the landlord receiving the objection otherwise by sending a recommended letter.
+The first step is to notify your landlord that you disagree with the claim made by the landlord.
+Get the objection in writing to ensure that you have documentation, as proof of an objection may be required in some cases.
+It could be via email, text, or a recommended letter.
+It is also a good idea to ask the landlord to confirm that he or she received the text or e-mail, as you will only have proof of the landlord receiving the objection if you send a recommended letter.

 OR: 1.
 Reach out to the group of representing tenants

-If there is formed a group of tenants representing the rest of the tenants in the building, the first step is to reach out to this group.
-It is then the groups’ responsibility to reach out to the landlord and represent the tenants in cases where there is a dispute between the tenant and the landlord.
+The first step is to reach out to a group of tenants who represent the rest of the tenants in the building.
+It is then the responsibility of the groups to contact the landlord and represent the tenants in cases where there is a disagreement between the tenant and the landlord.